top of page

 Winter Paddling

-Winter paddling offers a refreshing, but safety is key.
-Wear insulated, waterproof gear and a coast guard approved PFD for cold waters.
-Always check the weather and paddle with a buddy.
+Winter paddling can be refreshing and rewarding, but safety is essential.
+Always wear insulated, waterproof clothing and a U.S. Coast Guard–approved PFD designed for cold water conditions.
+Check the weather forecast before heading out, and whenever possible, paddle with a buddy.

 Here are some helpful resources for purchasing cold water paddling gear: